pschapman/ucs-config-report/README.md

 3. (Optional) Configure Scheduled Task (Windows) or cron job (Mac) to run the script on a regular basis

 ## What's New
+**Version 4.1 - 8/28/2022**
+- New Features
+  - Tested on both linux and Mac
+    - Credentials file is no longer mandatory to run report.
+Since windows dialog is unavailable, the script will drop the report in the script directory named, "UCS_Report_YYYY_MM_DD_hh_mm_ss.html"
+  - Fixed population of temperature data for rack mounts (e.g., HyperFlex) and updated column headers
+  - Term "health check" replaced throughout with "config report" or similar.
+  - Duplicate DNS and NTP servers no longer listed.
+  - "No Stats" execution.
+Still experimental.
+Added to improve performance when testing.
+- Code Revisions
+  - Multiple ScriptBlocks converted to functions to allow for test isolation
+    - Conversion required script to be run recursively.
+Added needed hidden CLI options for operation.
+    - Global script statements moved to "Main" function
+  - Found and fixed all errors thrown by main data gathering process (but hidden by opaque execution)
+  - Functions renamed using standard (verb)-(action) style

 **Version 4.0 - 8/22/2022**
 - New Features
   - Empty memory slots now show as "empty" instead of "undefined/indeterminate".
 [Screenshot](DocImages/EmptyMemorySlots.png)